hakanozbay/hakanozbay.github.io/_posts/2017-03-30-spring-xml-vs-annotation.md

 With the XML configuration, at runtime while the object graph is being created, a JNDI lookup is invoked.
 The `solaceConnectionFactory` bean is performing a JNDI lookup to find a connection factory called `JNDI/CF/spring` on the Solace message bus, which will then be provided as the `targetConnectionFactory` to the `solaceCachedConnectionFactory` bean.
 This will then lead to the correct initialization of the `solaceCachedConnectionFactory` bean.
 Essentially this object derivation action can only occur during runtime and not at compile time, therefore given the XML configuration is invoked only at runtime this approach works.
 As this is not possible to achieve at compile time, the annotation configuration will never work.

-The XML configuration approach is still a runtime only invocation, allowing for the object graph to be dynamic and derive objects that can be injected, achieving true dependency injection.
-The annotation configuration is restricted to be compliant at complie time first, therefore creating a condition for statically binding objects to one another based on type.
+The XML configuration approach is still a runtime only invocation, allowing for the object graph to be dynamic and deriving objects that can be injected.
+The annotation configuration is restricted by requiring it to be compliant at complie time first, therefore creating a condition for statically binding objects to one another based on type.
 The difference is highlighted in this example.
-This difference makes XML configuration still the complete and truest IoC configuration mechanism over annotation configuration, which due to its compile time nature, weakens its IoC capabiltities.
+This difference makes XML configuration still the complete and truest IoC configuration mechanism over annotation configuration, which due to its compile time dependency for functionality, weakens its IoC capabiltities.
 Until annotation based configuration can replicate the behaviour of XML configuration fully, XML configuration will still be relevant, required and in cases like these, superior to annotations.

 [IoC]: https://en.wikipedia.org/wiki/Inversion_of_control
 [solaceMessageBus]: https://solace.com/products/message-routers